Progressive Conservative Party of Newfoundland and Labrador: Origins

-In the political wilderness (1949 to 1972)
+In the political wilderness (1949–1972)

 Harry Mews was acclaimed as leader of the Progressive Conservative Party and led them into the 1949 provincial election.
 Liberal leader Joey Smallwood, who had campaigned for confederation in 1948, led his party to victory, winning 22 seats of the 28 seats available.
 The Progressive Conservatives only managed to win five seats and Mews, who ran in the district of St. John's West, was unsuccessful in his bid for a seat in the House of Assembly.
 Mews was elected mayor of St. John's later that year and stepped down as party leader soon after.

 The Progressive Conservatives struggled to make gains in the province, being tarred as anti-confederates.
 Their support was confined to Roman Catholic communities on the Avalon Peninsula outside of St. John's, which had been anti-confederation strongholds in the 1940s.
 Smallwood continued to lead the Liberal Party through the 1950s and 1960s; however, by 1969 his government started facing problems.
 Failed megaprojects and controversial policy decisions had started turning the public against Smallwood and his government.
 He attempted to revitalize his party by appointing younger men to his cabinet, such as John Crosbie, Edward Roberts and Clyde Wells.
 However, Smallwood continued to face internal strife and announced his resignation as leader and his retirement from politics in 1969.
 When Crosbie became the front-runner to succeed him as leader, Smallwood decided to run for the leadership.
 Smallwood's leadership bid was successful and Crosbie, along with a number of young Liberals, defected to the Progressive Conservatives.

 The defections of Crosbie and others revitalized the Progressive Conservatives.
 No longer tarred by their anti-confederate stance in 1948, the Tories were viewed to be a fresh and modern party.
 For the first time since confederation they became a credible force in forming government.
 Under the leadership of Gerald Ottenheimer, the party became better organized and built district associations throughout the province.
 In May 1971, Frank Moores, the federal Member of Parliament for the Avalon-based riding of Bonavista—Trinity—Conception, was elected as party leader.